-- 1. Students are expected to wear the regulation Bergen Community College uniform purchased through Belle Uniforms. - 2.
-Students will wear a navy-blue scrub top and pants. - 3.
+1. Students are expected to wear the regulation Bergen Community College uniform.

+- 2. Students will wear a navy-blue scrub top and pants. - 3.
 A white, consultation-style laboratory coat will be worn over the uniform with the program patch adhered to the left sleeve. - 4.
 Footwear for both males and females must always be clean and neat.
 Comfortable footwear is highly recommended.
 If sneakers are worn, they must be white or black and appear to be worn only for clinical.
 High-top or basketball style sneakers are not permitted.
 No open-toe, high-heel shoes, boots, sandals, slippers, and clogs without heel support. - 5.
-All students must wear a nametag, depicting their name, Bergen Community College, Respiratory Care Student.
-The nametag will be purchased as part of the uniform package through Belle Uniforms. - 6.
+All students must wear their Bergen Community College student ID.
+In addition, some clinical sites require a separate student ID be worn and obtained through the security department.
 If a special uniform, such as scrubs, is required for a specialty rotation (operating room, special procedures), the department that the rotation is located will provide the uniform for you.
 You must wear your regular uniform to clinical, even if you expect to wear another type of uniform the entire day.
-Changing rooms will be provided for you. - 7.
-Hair should be neatly combed and pulled back away from your face. - 8.
-Fingernails must be trimmed, clean, and no longer than 1⁄4 inch in length. - 9.
+Changing rooms will be provided for you. - 6.
+Hair should be neatly combed and pulled back away from your face. - 7.
+Fingernails must be trimmed, clean, and no longer than 1⁄4 inch in length. - 8.
 Jewelry must be kept to a minimum.
 Extremely large or inappropriate rings, necklaces, earrings, or bracelets are not permitted.
 No pins of a political, humorous, etc. are to be worn.
-Any eyelid, nose, lip, or tongue earrings must be removed before clinical. - 10.
-Each student must wear a watch with a second-hand, carry a stethoscope, pen, and small note pad. - 11.
+Any eyelid, nose, lip, or tongue earrings must be removed before clinical. - 9.
+Each student must wear a watch with a second-hand, carry a stethoscope, pen, and small note pad. - 10.
 Cellular phones, MP3 players, and other personal electronic equipment are not permitted to be used except in designated areas of the clinical site.
-The clinical instructor is permitted to confiscate equipment if used inappropriately and will be returned at the end of the clinical day. - 12.
+The clinical instructor is permitted to confiscate equipment if used inappropriately and will be returned at the end of the clinical day. - 11.
 Make-up, when worn, must be applied subtly.
 Tattoos, wherever possible, should be covered.
-Perfume or colognes are not to be worn. - 13.
+Perfume or colognes are not to be worn. - 12.
 Students will not use any medical equipment not approved for use in the clinical facility, i.e. pulse oximetry devices, blood pressure cuffs, thermometers, etc.